maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Then, science moved forward, technology evolved, and suddenly we found ourselves with a powerful source of energy.
 Just like that, Uranium was no longer an inert element but a real game-changer for the world.

-We're not limited by what we have; we're only limited by what we know.
+We're not limited by what we have, we're only limited by what we know.

 There's a myriad of undiscovered methods to utilize existing resources to generate more energy, food, and other necessities.
 Similarly, there's an abundance of untapped potential to enhance our present resource utilization strategies.

 This is where the population doom-mongers falter, assuming that our usage and efficiency of resources are static.
 But given the same physical resources we possess today, we can generate more food, water, energy, and so on tomorrow.